-As of 2018, to complete MSP enrolment, adult Canadian citizens and permanent residents will need to obtain a Photo BC Services Card by visiting an Insurance Corporation of BC (ICBC) driver licensing office.
+As of 2018, to complete MSP enrolment, adult Canadian citizens and permanent residents will need to obtain a Photo BC ID Card by visiting an Insurance Corporation of BC (ICBC) driver licensing office.

 Apply for MSP, wait for your letter of instruction, and take the letter and a primary and secondary photo ID document such as your driver’s license or your BC Services Card, to an ICBC office near you.

 Get important information on MSP

 Learn about how to maintain your MSP coverage, how to make payments, what happens if you will be outside of BC and more.